gitlabhq/gitlabhq/doc/administration/auth/ldap.md

 You should disable anonymous LDAP authentication and enable simple or SASL authentication.
 The TLS client authentication setting in your LDAP server cannot be mandatory and clients cannot be authenticated with the TLS protocol.

-### TLS Server Authentication

-Not supported by GitLab's configuration options.
-When setting `method: ssl`, the underlying authentication method used by `omniauth-ldap` is `simple_tls`.
-This method establishes TLS encryption with the LDAP server before any LDAP-protocol data is exchanged but no validation of the LDAP server's SSL certificate is performed.

 ## Troubleshooting